lukewyman/karaoke-backend-sst/README.md

 # Karaoke Backend

 This is a demo project that I have been working on as a way to wrap my head around building a backend using AWS serverless services and [Serverless Stack (sst)](https://serverless-stack.com).
-The app is written in Typescript and is composed of [Four Microservices](#microservices)
+The app is written in Typescript and is composed of [Four Microservices](#microservices).

 <br />

 Core AWS Services